Hip Surgeon in Fort Mill, SC

 Femoral Acetabular Impingement

 Femoral acetabular impingement, or FAI, is a disorder of the hip that results from the development of extra bone along with the femoral head or acetabulum, which make up the ball and socket joint of the hip.
 The additional bone can pinch surrounding tissues as the hip is rotated during simple motions, and can cause the joint to move irregularly thus leading to early arthritis.

 During an arthroscopic procedure for FAI, the excess bone will be shaved down or removed to eliminate the impingement.
 During the procedure, the labrum will also be inspected, and typically requires repair.

 It is not uncommon for small pieces of bone or cartilage to become dislodged and float within the hip joint.
 These are known as loose bodies.
 It is possible for the loose bodies to be caught between the joint surfaces and cause damage.
 These should be removed surgically if individuals experience pain or catching symptoms.

 Through injury, FAI (see above), loose bodies, or biological causes, the joint surface cartilage may become damaged.
 This can result in pain, loose bodies, inflammation, and further joint surface damage leading to early arthritis.
 Arthroscopy may be needed to fix the problem if conservative treatments are ineffective.

-If you are experiencing hip pain or mechanical symptoms, please contact SpecOrtho today to schedule a consultation and evaluation with our specialty-trained orthopaedic surgeon.
+If you are experiencing hip pain or mechanical symptoms, please contact SpecOrtho today to schedule a consultation and evaluation with our specialty-trained orthopaedic surgeons.
 Our specialists will determine the appropriate treatment protocol for your condition, including the potential need for arthroscopic surgery.
-Call our orthopaedic clinic in Fort Mill, SC, please call (803) 548-6464 to schedule a consultation.
+To schedule a consultation at our orthopaedic clinic in Fort Mill, SC, please call (803) 548-6464 or schedule an appointment online.